worthingtonjg/AttackBots/README.md

 # AttackBots

 I took my 10 year old son to the 2016 Global Game Jam and this is the game we made together.
+This game is an example of what can be done using component driven development in Unity and prefabs.
+A level designer (in this case my 10 year old) was able to create an entire level himself using all the prefabs and components I built for him.

 Ryan's work was later featured on the KSL news website in an article about kids and programming...

 KSL News Article <http://www.ksl.com/?nid=1012&sid=39545162>